mag3141592/data-512-final-project/README.md

 The code in this repository is licensed under a [MIT](https://opensource.org/licenses/MIT) license.

 ## Reproducibility
 This work is aimed at being reproducible.
-In order reproduce all figures in the analysis exactly, use the source data found [here](https://github.com/mag3141592/data-512-a2/blob/master/data).
+In order to reproduce all figures in the analysis exactly, use the source data found [here](https://github.com/mag3141592/data-512-a2/blob/master/data).
 It is unlikely historical counts should change, however using the sources provided will reduce effort needed to get the electoral data into the desired format.